 Eighteen treatments consisting of six crop rotations involving canola, spring wheat, barley and flax were established at Minot, ND in 2000 (Table 1).
-This (2008) was year nine of the rotation sequence.
+This (2010) was year 11 of the study.
 Every crop included in the rotation must be grown each year in order to explain the effect of individual years.
 Each year there are four replications of each treatment; 7 canola, 5 wheat, 4 barley, and 2 flax.